amazon-ion/ion-docs/guides/symbols-guide.md

 ### Fundamental symbol-related reader APIs

--   Allow the user to configure the reader to use an optional Catalog to resolve ImportDescriptors declared by local symbol tables (described above).
+-   Allow the user to configure the reader to use an optional catalog to resolve ImportDescriptors declared by local symbol tables (described above).